Neither Here nor There

 In addition, Bryson spent some time detailing several adult toys being sold in various cities.
 While it is fine for him to mention this fact, I thought he spent much longer than needed describing what these objects looked like and the kind of rhetoric that came with them.
 He could have made his point in a fraction of the words and detail he used.

 While Bryson does have a delightful writing style, he occasionally used some profanities and often made sexual references in a flippant manner, which I thought he could have mostly done without.
 This detracted from what could have been a very enjoyable story.
 Neither Here nor There is definitely not appropriate for young readers.
-If you are interested in reading one of Bryson’s books, I would suggest you start with something other than Neither Here nor There, such as A Walk in the Woods, which makes for a very entertaining read.
+If you are interested in reading one of Bryson’s books, I would suggest you start with something other than Neither Here nor There, such as A Walk in the Woods or In a Sunburned Country, which make for very entertaining read.